IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 **Mobile applications**

-Recipients of push notifications.
 On startup, mobile applications register and subscribe themselves to the Push Notification Service to receive notifications.

 **Backend applications**

-Backend applications can on premises or in a public cloud.
+Backend applications can be on premises or in a public cloud.
 Backend applications use the Push Notification Service to send context-sensitive notifications to mobile users.
 The backend applications are not required to maintain and manage mobile devices and user information for sending push notifications.
 Instead, backend applications can use the Push Notification Service.

 **App backend owner**